-John Fuller: Robert Lewis joins us today on Focus on the Family.
-I’m John Fuller and your host is Focus president and author, Jim Daly.
+John Fuller: That’s Robert Lewis and he joins us today on Focus on the Family.
+I’m John Fuller and your host is Focus president and author Jim Daly.

-Jim: So good to see you.
-Robert, getting to it, what do you think is missing in the way we are raising boys today?
+Jim: Robert, getting to it, what do you think is missing in the way we areraisingboys today?

-Robert: Well, we have a big gap in this generation and the gap is that we’re assuming a lot that, uh, boys are going to grow up and understand not only what uh, manhood is all about but, what are the key components to being an authentic man.
-And the problem is, is that most of the things that we involve our young sons in tend to be things that build their exterior skills, like sports and academics and experiences and stuff.
+Robert: Well, we have a big gap in uh, this generation and the gap is that we’re assuming a lot that, uh, boys are going to grow up and understand not only what uh, manhood is all about but, uh, what are the key components to being an authentic man.
+And the problem is, is that most of the things that we involve our youngsonsin tend to be things that build their exterior skills, like sports and academics and experiences and stuff.

 Jim: Which are important.